roman-milk/roman-milk.github.io/hauswife-to-slut.md

+===

- ****** Proper Housewife to Slut in One Day Ch.
-02 ****** bywhiteslutwife© I hope you all enjoyed my last posting.
+I hope you all enjoyed my last posting.
 It has been a pleasure sharing it with all of you.
 I would truly appreciate your constructive feed back.
 Please remember that my stories are mostly fiction and are meant for your erotic pleasure and imagination, not to chronicle my life.
 Please read "Proper housewife to slut in one day" for the back story.
 If you can take an extra minute please remember to vote as well.

  XOXO,